 Cliff and I moved this weekend and let me tell you, it was exhausting.
 The great thing about moving is it is a perfect opportunity to purge all of the junk that has been sitting around the house untouched for years.
 On the other hand, it just plain old sucks.
 Fortunately for me, my wonderful husband did about 95% of the work.
 All I had to do was put everything in boxes and mark them.

 The secret is sugar.
 These are one of the easiest things we have ever made and they were amazing.
 Scallops do not need any overpowering sauce, just a little wine and lemon juice is perfect.
 If you are looking for a quick, simple, and impressive dish to make for Valentine’s Day this is a winner!

-1 pound large sea scallops
+- 1 lb large sea scallops

-Pinch of kosher salt
+- Pinch of kosher salt

-Freshly ground black pepper
+- Freshly ground black pepper

-4 tablespoons butter
+- 4 tbsp butter

-½ cup sugar, spread on a plate
+- 1/2 cup cup sugar, spread on a plate

 - 1/2 cup cup white wine

-Juice of one lemon
+- Juice of one lemon

-1 tablespoon finely chopped flat parsley
+- 1 tbsp finely chopped flat parsley

-1 tablespoon lemon zest
+- 1 tbsp lemon zest

-Dry the scallops with a paper towel.
+- Dry the scallops with a paper towel.
 Sprinkle with salt and pepper.
 Begin heating your pan over medium heat and add the butter to the pan.
 While the butter is melting, press the flat parts of the scallops into the sugar.
 Once the butter is melted and beginning to foam add the scallops to the pan.
 Cook for 2 minutes; flip, and cook 1 more minute.
 Remove the scallops from the pan to a platter.
 To the pan add the wine and lemon juice.
 Just cook it until it is heated through.
 Pour the sauce over the scallops.
 Sprinkle with parsley and lemon zest.
 Serve immediately.
 Note: the pan must be hot in order for the scallops to caramelize.
 Also, if there is too much liquid the scallops will not caramelize.